Fossicking in Queensland

 Commercial Usage

-When you find gemstones or gold or minerals while fossicking in Queensland, you are not permitted to sell them through stores or businesses or even over the Internet. also look at, Protech RC Models These materials cannot be used to make a living but if you are trying to swap or exchange it with another hobbyist, or even selling it to one, then you can do so.
+When you find gemstones or gold or minerals while fossicking in Queensland, you are not permitted to sell them through stores or businesses or even over the Internet. also look at, RC Electric Cars These materials cannot be used to make a living but if you are trying to swap or exchange it with another hobbyist, or even selling it to one, then you can do so.

 Area Limitations